bft7658/restaurant_list/README.md

 - Click on the restaurant's image for further information.
 - Link to Google Maps by clicking on the restaurant address
 - Search restaurant by their name or categories.
+- You can add, edit, delete any restaurant data.

 ## Getting Start